erikgahner/PolData/README.md

 ### Description

 A collection of political datasets.
+The datasets are listed below within specific categories: cabinets, citizens, constitutions, political institutions, parties and politicians, democracy, economics, elections, international relations, media, policy, political elites.
+All datasets are listed in the datasets in the repository (`.xlsx`, `.csv`) with detailed information on the topics, coverage and availability of the respective datasets.

 ## Variables in the dataset